Scifabric/pybossa/doc/customizing.rst

 Creating your own theme
 =======================

-PyBossa supports themes.
+PYBOSSA supports themes.
 By default, it provides its own theme that you can use or if you prefer, copy it and create your own.
-The default theme for PyBossa is available in the `repository pybossa-default-theme`_.
+The default theme for PYBOSSA is available in the `repository pybossa-default-theme`_.

 In order to create your theme, all you have to do is to fork the default theme